 New York Itinerary 1 Day (How To Spend 24 Hours in NYC)

-When you’ve got only one day to spend in New York City, it can be difficult to choose what you’re going to do with these hours.
-With this itinerary, you’ll be able to see some of the most important highlights while spending as little time travelling as possible.
+Only got one day in New York?
+With this itinerary, you’ll be able to see some of the most important highlights while spending as little time traveling as possible.

 This carefully crafted 1 day New York City itinerary (based on personal experience) encompasses some of the most important things you need to see during your first visit, while going about it super efficiently.